Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetPWRMeterClickRTApp/README.md

 * IC_PWR_METER_SET_AUTO_TELEMETRY_RATE
   * The application will read the sample rate and if non-zero, will automatically send sensor telemetry at the period specified by the command.
 If set to zero, no automatic telemetry messages will be sent.

-# Sideloading the appliction binary
+# Sideloading the applictation binary

 This application binary can be side loaded onto your device with the following commands . . .